 If you’re searching for ‘average truck accident settlement in Texas,’ you likely expect a straightforward answer.
-Settlements often depend on case specifics, but typically, they start around $25,000 for minor injuries and can be millions of dollars for severe cases.
+Settlements often depend on the specifics of each case, but typically range from $25,000 to $50,000 for minor injuries up to many millions of dollars for severe injury or fatal accident cases.
 A top Houston truck accident lawyer covers the factors influencing your compensation.

 Settlements from truck accident injury cases vary depending on multiple factors.
 The average settlement for a minor injury in Texas is approximately $40,000.
 The more serious the injury, the higher the average settlement becomes.
 Wrongful death and severe injury cases can settle for millions of dollars.
 Liability factors and liability policy limits must be considered in cases of severe injury or fatal accidents.